 There are none – the quantity of radiation is very low, similar to a CT scan, lung, bone, or heart scan.
 The radiopharmaceutical tracer is only in your body for a few hours and flushes out naturally.

 What happens after the exam?

-You are free to resume your normal diet.
+After the Nuclear Technologist helps you off the imaging table, you are free to resume your normal diet.
 You should drink additional fluids after the exam to help your body flush out all the radiopharmaceutical (FDG).